-General intent specified in document of gift
+General intent of gift

 (R.C.
-2108.11(F) and (G) (the bill))
+2108.11(F) and (G))

-If an anatomical gift is made by a document of gift that specifies only a general intent to make an anatomical gift by words such as "donor," "organ donor," or "body donor," or by a symbol or statement of similar import, the bill requires that the gift be used only for transplantation or therapy.
-The bill requires that the gift pass as follows:
+If an anatomical gift is made by a document of gift that specifies only a general intent to make an anatomical gift by words such as "donor," "organ donor," or "body donor," or by a symbol or statement of similar import, the act requires that the gift be used only for transplantation or therapy.
+The act requires that the gift pass as follows: